How I work

 But they under-design the third:

-When the people system is invisible or assumed, the other two start breaking.
+When that’s invisible or assumed, the other two start breaking.

 Signs this is happening